 Section 303A.04(a) of the NYSE Listed Company Manual requires each issuer to have a nominating and corporate governance committee composed entirely of independent directors.
 Section 303A.05(a) of the NYSE Listed Company Manual requires each issuer to have a compensation committee composed entirely of independent directors.
-The corporate governance practice in our home country, the Cayman Islands, does not require the implementation of a compensation committee, a nominating and corporate governance committee, nor does it require any such committees to be comprised solely of independent directors.
+The corporate governance practice in our home country, the Cayman Islands, does not require the implementation of a compensation committee, nor a nominating and corporate governance committee, nor does it require any such committees to be comprised solely of independent directors.
 We are committed to a high standard of corporate governance and, as such, we endeavor to comply with most of the NYSE corporate governance practices.
-We have established a separate compensation committee and a nominating and corporate governance committee, and require that a majority of the members of such committees be comprised of independent directors.
+We have established a separate compensation committee and a nominating and corporate governance committee.
+As of this date of this annual report, our corporate governance and nominating committee and our compensation committee does not consist of a majority of independent directors.

 Section 303A.06 of NYSE Listed Company Manual requires us to have an audit committee that satisfies the requirements of Section 10A of the Exchange Act.
 As a foreign private issuer, we are not required to comply with certain other NYSE rules related to audit committees, including the requirement of having a minimum of three members.
-On February 23, 2009, we appointed Mr. Thomas Gurnee as our Chief Financial Officer.
-Mr. Gurnee has been a member of our board of directors since December 2007, and, prior to the date of his appointment as our Chief Financial Officer, was an independent director and member of our audit committee and corporate governance and nominating committee.
-Mr. Gurnee remains on our board of directors, but no longer satisfies the "independence" requirements of Section 303A of the NYSE Listed Company Manual.
-Accordingly, Mr. Gurnee resigned as of February 23, 2009 from our audit committee and corporate governance and nominating committee.
-Our audit committee, after Mr. Gurnee's resignation, has as of the date of this annual report, only two members, each of whom satisfy the "independence" requirements of Section 303A of the NYSE Listed Company Manual and Rule 10A-3 under the Exchange Act, and one such member qualifies as an "audit committee financial expert" under applicable SEC rules.
+Our audit committee has as of the date of this annual report, only two members, each of whom satisfy the "independence" requirements of Section 303A of the NYSE Listed Company Manual and Rule 10A-3 under the Exchange Act, and one such member qualifies as an "audit committee financial expert" under applicable SEC rules.